Click for Cookbook LOGIN

 There are no hard and fast amounts for most of the items in stock, so this recipe is more of a "concept discussion".

 Mirepoix is a blend of sautéed chopped carrots, celery, and onions.
 I try to use the same amount of onion by volume as both the carrots and celery together.
-This is the base of all stocks and most gravies and will be added to the stock no matter what else you put in there.
+This is the base of all of my stocks and most gravies, and will be added to the stock no matter what else you put in there.
 If you do not have leftover fat from the last time you made stock, use butter (4-5 tbs.) to sauté.

-Bones.
-Roast bones for stock for about 30-45 minutes at 400° to 425° until they are a rich golden brown, turning them halfway through.
-For larger bones like beef (crack them with a hammer), it might take up to 60 minutes, 45 minutes for a crushed turkey carcass, smaller bones like chicken only need about 30 minutes.
-Put the roasted bones in your stock pot or crock pot, add a cup of water to the bottom of the roasting pan and scrape the heck out of it to get all the yummy bits (fond) and fat out of the pan.
 Dump everything in the roasting pan into your stock pot.
 You can toss beef, lamb, or pork bones with a half a small can of tomato paste before cooking and add any larger chunks of veggies and giblets to the roasting pan for the last 20 minutes of cooking.
 Use bones with plenty of meat scraps unless you are working towards a clear broth (but why would you?).

 **Auntie Reagan Diamond says use the Instant Pot for this - much better in less time!**

-6 - 8 quarts of water, less or more depending on how many bones and veggies.
+Fill your stock pot with 6 - 8 quarts of water, less or more depending on how many bones and veggies.

-Salt and pepper to taste.
+Add salt and pepper to taste.
 I often throw in some red pepper flakes as well.

 Directions: